Alerting and Actions

 - how soon the alert should be repeated if the monitor stays in a ‘bad’ state too long.

-For recovery alert you can choose to repeat the last executed alert or choose another alert.
-Also you can disable escalation and recovery alerting by unchecking corresponding lines.
-To completely disable alerting for state transition or event click “do not report” link in the top right corner of added alerting section.
+You can disable escalation and recovery alerting by unchecking corresponding lines.
+To completely disable alerting for state transition or event click “do not report” link in the top right corner of the alerting section.

 You can also create a new alert (as described here) directly from here by clicking on the ‘+’ icon on the right of the drop-down list, or edit a selected alert by clicking on the pencil icon on the right of the drop-down list as described here.
 Alerts and simple actions (blocks to construct an alert) are described in details below.

-In the sample below you can see the new alerting rule Down State Alerts section with an immediate alert, one escalation alert and a recovery alert configured.
+In the sample below you can see the new alerting rule Down State Alerts section with an immediate alert, one escalation alert and two recovery alerts (Down->OK and long-term Down -> OK) configured.
 The Warning State Alerts section is not fully configured yet – the immediate alert is being selected from the drop-down list of named alerts:

 After the changes are complete click the OK button to save the named alerting rule.
-Now the rule can be assigned to any tree node on the node Alerting tab.
+Now the rule can be assigned to any tree node on the node’s Alerting tab.

 There is a predefined alerting rule named Default Alerting Rule.
 This rule is assigned to the All Agents node by default after the first installation, and inherited by all the other tree nodes, e.g. monitors, by default: